exercism/v3/languages/elixir/exercises/concept/exceptions/.docs/hints.md

 ## 1. Error for Division by Zero

-- implement the module, specifying the message using `defexception`
+- implement the module, specifying the message using a special [built-in macro for defining exceptions][defexception]

 ## 2. Error when encountering stack underflow

-- implement the module, specifying the message using `defexception`
+- implement the module, specifying the message using a special [built-in macro for defining exceptions][defexception]
 - also implement `exception/1`

 ## 3. Write a dividing function